DanielShaulov/pyfreezer/README.md

 ```
 This will override the function that looks for the certificate file with a function that returns an empty string.
 It works fine for making requests that are not `https`, and for `https` requests with `verify=False`.
-If you need SSL verification - you will need to provide a path to `ca` file in that `lambda`.
+If you need SSL verification - you will need to provide a path to `ca` file in that `lambda`, or pass the path to `verify`.